 - 1/4 cup finely chopped parsley

-- 2-3 tsp of Vata Churna or Agni Churna
+- 2 to 3 teaspoons of Vata Churna or Agni Churna

-- Pinch of cayenne (not recommended for Pitta types)
+- Large pinch cayenne (omit for Pitta types)

 1. Prepare the veggies by washing, peeling and chopping as needed.
 Add each veggie to the crock pot after it has been prepared.